broughtong/ROS-Get-Weather/README.md

 This node will intermittently poll for the current weather forecast and continually publish on a topic.

-Set the geographical location in the launch file, build, do `rostopic echo /weather`.
+Set the geographical location in the launch file (eg. "Prague"), build, source, do `rostopic echo /weather`.

 Example of the published message: